Abdullahahmad666/skillverse/README.md

    function, per Supabase linter guidance), and finally `supabase/migrations/0004_levels_and_more_skills.sql` (adds beginner/intermediate/advanced levels to roadmap steps and seeds two more
-   skills: Python Programming and UX Design).
+   skills: Python Programming and UX Design), then `supabase/migrations/0005_feedback_analytics.sql` (feedback, skill requests, and funnel events — RLS-locked tables written only through rate-limited security-definer RPCs; reads are admin/service-role only).
 4. In **Authentication → Providers**, make sure Email is enabled.
 In **Authentication → URL Configuration**, add your site URL(s) — including `http://localhost:5173` for local dev — so password-reset redirect links work.